 - Provide an educational experience for university students interested in early childhood education and parenting.

 - Facilitate continued and increased enrollment of adult students in university graduate, undergraduate, and Continuing Education programs.

 The American University Child Development Center is dedicated to providing an exemplary early childhood program.
 We foster cognitive, physical, social, and emotional development and growth in children.

 The CDC provides a learning environment that is rich in opportunities for active engagement and exploration.
 It is supportive, safe, and stimulating.
 The professional staff interacts to nurture each child, build relationships, extend play, and support problem solving.
 Teachers at the CDC respect and understand each child’s unique needs, abilities, interests, and learning styles.

-To facilitate a higher level of engagement of the CDC community towards the evaluation, as well as the planning and development of the center operations, we have applied to and are seeking accreditation from the Middle States Association of Colleges and Schools/Early Age education Division.
+In order to facilitate a higher level of engagement of the CDC community towards the evaluation, as well as the planning and development of Center operations, the CDC has begun the application process for accreditation with the National Association for the Education of Young Children (NAEYC).
 This organization recognizes outstanding early childhood programs which meet or exceed national and state standards.
-It also emphasizes each school’s/center’s community self-evaluation and close involvement in planning for and insuring sustained development of the school’s/center’s educational program and activities.
+It also emphasizes each school's/center's community self-evaluation and close involvement in planning for and insuring sustained development of the school's/center's educational program and activities.